AKTrailhead

 Directions:

 From Anchorage, head south on the New Seward Highway, past city limits, for about 45 minutes, until the city of Girdwood is reached.
 You should see a large gas station; turn left, and follow this road for about 2 miles.
 As soon as the road begins to curve right, look for Crow Creek Road on your left and turn.
 This should be a gravel road; after a while it will fork.
-Take the right fork (uphill) until a parking area is reached.
-The trail begins on the far side of the parking lot.
+Take the right fork (uphill) until a parking area is reached; the trail begins on the far side of this lot.

 Additional Information: